+Mother.
+Do not look so doleful, come

+BREAD.

-MOTHER.
-Do not look so doleful: come to the table; we will drink tea, and, perhaps, something may arise to amuse us.
+to the table, we will drink tea, and perhaps something will arise to amuse us.

-HELEN.
-Mother, I am admiring this bread-how white it is !
+Helen.
+Mother, I am admiring this bread, how white it is.

-LOUISA.
-Who would think it came from that withered stalk, which we saw cut down last autumn?
+Louisa.
+Who would think it came from that withered stalk we saw cut down last autumn?

-MOTHER.
-And yet the process, through which corn passes from the grain to bread, is much simpler than most others, by which men render the products of the earth useful.
+Mother.
+And yet the process through which corn passes from the grain to bread, is much simpler than most others by which men render the products of the earth useful.